halfzebra/parser-experiment/NOTES.md

 This is okay for replacing `.chain` and `.map`, but how to allow modifying errors?

+## Idea: Error Tracing

+It seems like it will be useful to track the parsers path to produce a meaningful error on failure.

+This would require generating a tree of parser history.

 ## Links

 - [sufianrhazi/parsinator](https://github.com/sufianrhazi/parsinator) has an interesting example of using a generator for creating parsers.
+- [jneen/parsimmon](https://github.com/jneen/parsimmon) is probably the best existing library with parsers.